Compass816/CSC305-MyAtlas-Project/test/ABTEST.md

   - Time spent on the map screen
   - The number of markers placed per mile
 - Success Metrics: the success is determined on if the time spent on the map is higher than that of the build without the additional features of markers.

+  ###A/B Test Name: Email Confirmation Requirement Test

+User Story Number: US2

+Metric (from the HEART grid): Retention

+Hypothesis:
+The hypothesis is that altering the email confirmation requirement for new users will impact user retention.
+Currently, new users must confirm their email before gaining access to the app.
+The problem we aim to solve is potential friction in the onboarding process, as some users might abandon the app before confirming their email.
+By allowing users to access the app for one day without email confirmation, we anticipate reducing friction in the onboarding process, potentially increasing user retention.

+Experiment:
+- Audience: 50% of randomly selected new users will be assigned to the control group, where they must confirm their email before gaining access to the app.
+The other 50% will be assigned to the experimental group, where they can use the app for one day without confirming their email.

+Firebase Analytics Tracking:
+-Time between user registration and email confirmation (for control group) -Time spent in the app during the first day (for experimental group) -Number of interactions within the app during the first day (for experimental group) -Number of users who confirm their email within the first day (for experimental group)

+Success Metrics:
+The success of the experiment will be determined based on an increase in user retention metrics in the experimental group compared to the control group.

+Variations:
+-Control Group: Users must confirm their email before gaining access to the app.
+-Experimental Group: Users can access the app for one day without confirming their email.